swharden/SWHarden.com/content/blog/2022-11-04-csharp-create-bitmap.md

 The following functions can be added to the `RawBitmap` class to add drawing common operations

 ### Draw Line

+Here's a simple (not optimized) method for drawing lines.
+Users interested in high quality drawing methods will find [Bresenham's line algorithm](https://en.wikipedia.org/wiki/Bresenham%27s_line_algorithm) and [Bresenham's circle algorithm](https://www.geeksforgeeks.org/bresenhams-circle-drawing-algorithm/) useful.
+There's also [A Rasterizing Algorithm for Drawing Curves](http://members.chello.at/~easyfilter/Bresenham.pdf) which has extensive information about anti-aliasing and drawing Bézier splines.

 ```cs
 public void DrawLine(int x1, int y1, int x2, int y2, Color color)
 {